allegheny-college-cmpsc-100-fall-2019/practical-01/README.md

 * **Complete _something_** Grading for practical assignments hinges on _completion_.
 As long as you provide a good faith effort to finish a task, your grade should reflect your effort.
 * **Practice skills** If you work in the discipline of computer science, many of the skills you revisit or establish here are industry standard practice.
 Learning and practicing them often helps prepare you for either other classes or professional work.
 * **Try to finish during the class session** While I provide extra time to complete the work, these assignments can be completed in 50 minutes.
 This will help you develop your awareness and management of time.
-* **Help one another!** We're a community of users here; not students in competition for grades.
+* **Help one another!** We're a community of users here, not competitors.
 If you grasp something quickly, but a neighbor does not, offer to help them after they've tried for a bit.
 Conversely, _ask for help_ from either me, our lab TLs, or your neighbor.

 ## Table of Contents